adityam/filter/vim-README.md

 Installation
 ------------

 This module depends on the `t-filter` module.
-If you are using ConTeXt minimals, you can install the module using
+If you are using ConTeXt standalone, you can install the module using

     first-setup.sh --modules="t-filter,t-vim"